No. 3 Villanova edges Seton Hall in return from 27-day break - WTMJ

 The Pirates (9-6, 6-3) came out 3-point happy to make it a game early and Mamukelashvili and Jared Rhoden made it a two-person show in the second half.
 Mamukelashvili scored 23 points and Rhoden had 19.

 Myles Cale pulled Seton Hall to 72-70 with 2:33 left and Nova’s Justin Moore was whistled for an offensive foul.
-Still a two-point game, Gillespie was also hit for an offensive foul.
+Still a two-point game, Gillespie was also called for an offensive foul.

 Mamukelashvili tied it and the Seton Hall bench started chanting “Defense!
 Defense!” inside the mostly empty Pavilion.